jl924/glacierRepo/README.md

 ## Usage

-The main purpose of this repository is for education and practicing building a React application.
+The primary goal of this repository was to provide an educational platform for our team of developers to practice building a React application utilizing a microservice architecture.
+The project involved collaborative work between three other engineers to ensure a robust and well-designed application.
+By working on this project, we gained valuable experience in developing and deploying microservices in a real-world application using git workflow.

 ## Installation